-Get out your sauce mops and fire up the grill, people.
-Summer is in full swing, and it’s time to get that bovine (or zucchini, because vegans like the ‘cue too) on the grill.
-We’re talkin’ barbecue and slow-smoked burnt end goodness — and we’re sayin’ it with a Southern accent (because I’m from Texas and have no choice in the matter).
+Get out your sauce mops and fire up the grill (or grill pan, or broiler, whatever you can make work!).
+We’re talkin’ barbecue and slow-smoked burnt end goodness today — and we’re sayin’ it with a Southern accent (because I’m from Texas and have no choice in the matter).

 Yeah, great barbecue takes a spell to cook, but one time-saving tip is to invest in the best store-bought barbecue sauces for homemade flavor you can’t shake a stick at.
 (OK, I’ll stop with the Texanisms now.
 Probably.)